 J.F.
 Martel in Reclaiming Art in the Age of Artifice: A Treatise, Critique, and Call to Action

 Comments are welcome!

-Posted on June 10, 2020, in An Artist's Life, Art in general, Inspiration, Pearls from Artists, Quotes and tagged "be the change", "Reclaiming Art in the Age of Artifice: A Treatise Critique and Call to Action", abstract, aesthetic, approaching, around, artist, artistic, audience, awareness, “Avenger”, compose, connect, consciousness, context, dynamic, emerge, engine of change, events, experience, famous, fashioned, Gandhi, incumbent, intended, JF Martel, life being lived, objects, percipient, soft pastel on sandpaper, specifically, static, symbols, testament, thinking, work of art, written in the stars.
+Posted on June 10, 2020, in 2020, An Artist's Life, Art in general, Inspiration, Pearls from Artists, Quotes and tagged "be the change", "Reclaiming Art in the Age of Artifice: A Treatise Critique and Call to Action", abstract, aesthetic, approaching, around, artist, artistic, audience, awareness, “Avenger”, compose, connect, consciousness, context, dynamic, emerge, engine of change, events, experience, famous, fashioned, Gandhi, incumbent, intended, JF Martel, life being lived, objects, percipient, soft pastel on sandpaper, specifically, static, symbols, testament, thinking, work of art, written in the stars.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 406.